Skip to content

 St. Scholastica’s OT program offers hands-on training to help you learn to apply your knowledge in practical situations.
 The curriculum includes on-campus clinical experience as well as fieldwork that will give you confidence in making clinical decisions for real-life clients.
 You will leave the program with both knowledge and practical experience that will help you be ready for your future.

-Our program prepares you for a broad range of career opportunities including practice, teaching, research and policymaking.
+Our Occupational Therapy program prepares you for a broad range of career opportunities including practice, teaching, research and policymaking.
 You will also learn to continuously integrate evidence into practical applications across diverse healthcare settings, which will make you a stronger occupational therapist throughout your career.

-Fast Facts
+OT Fast Facts

 • Obtain clinical experience in the on-campus maurices Community Clinic

-• Hands-on experiential learning through Level I and Level II fieldwork
+• Hands-on experiential learning through Level I and Level II fieldwork and elective experiences

 • Opportunity to participate in the U.S. Department of Education federally funded grant — Level II Fieldwork rotation focusing on mental health in school-based settings

-• 73 total program credits.
-Earn your degree in 2 years.
+• 73 total program credits; earn your degree in 2 years

 Receive Program Info and Financial Aid Options